Home Spotlight CV vs. Resume: What’s the Difference and Which One You Need?

 Submitting a long list of your professional history and academic qualifications in the form of a CV when the hiring manager is looking for a resume won’t work to your advantage.

-At the same time, providing a resume when a recruiter is expecting a CV can make you appear unqualified, which can result in the recruiter moving on to the next candidate.
+At the same time, providing a resume when a recruiter is expecting a CV can make you appear unqualified, resulting in the recruiter moving on to the next candidate.

-To help you in overcoming this common job search challenge, we will discuss distinctions between a CV and a resume, the content each document should include and how to determine which one you’ll need to provide.
+To help you overcome this common job search challenge, we will discuss distinctions between a CV and a resume, the content each document should include and how to determine which one you’ll need to provide.

 What Is a CV?